kkolge/Training_Video_Capture/README.md

     Input fields for camera source (USB port, IP address, or stream URL).

-    A "Test Connection" button with a detailed error log for troubleshooting.
+    A "Test Connection" button with a detailed status and error log for troubleshooting.

-    Configuration for output directory to save videos.
+    Persistent configuration for output directory to save videos.

     Automatic filename generation with user-defined labels, converted to camelCase, and appended with a timestamp.

-## Recording & Playback:
+## Recording & Live View:

+    **Stable and responsive live video feed** with dynamic aspect ratio handling.

     Start/Stop buttons for both camera feed and video recording.